 People with dementia may find it diffcult to perform everyday tasks and live independently.

-According to the World Health Organization (WHO), “around 50 million people have dementia.”
+According to the World Health Organization (WHO), “around

 It is important to note that about 85% of older adults only experience a range of age-related cognitive impairments (ARCIs) and will never develop Alzheimer’s disease.
 Nevertheless, mild cognitive decline may decrease quality of life and has socioeconomic consequences.